jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     TypeError: unsupported operand type(s) for -: 'str' and 'str'

   Python does not have an operation defined for subtracting one string_ from another.
-I need to find a way to convert the timestamp from a string_ to a number.
+I need to find a way to convert a timestamp from a string_ to a number.

 test_string_attributes_and_methods
 ========================================================